qir-alliance/qir-spec/specification/under_development/profiles/Adaptive_Profile.md

 See also the section on [data types and values](#data-types-and-values) for more information about the creation and usage of LLVM values.

-## Runtime Functions
+## Run-Time Functions

-The following runtime functions must be supported by all backends, and are the only runtime functions that may be used as part of an Adaptive Profile compliant
+The following run-time functions must be supported by all backends, and are the only run-time functions that may be used as part of an Adaptive Profile compliant
 program:

 | Function                            | Signature            | Description                                                                                                                                                                                                                                                  |